 You can inspect all the visible parts of your garage door hardware by yourself.
 This is not a difficult task and it will help ensure your door continues to operate smoothly.

-- Check for frayed cables, balky rollers/pulleys, loose/bent hinges, rusty or broken springs and loose or missing bolts/screws.
+✓ Check for garage door frayed cables, balky rollers/pulleys, loose/bent hinges, rusty or broken springs, and loose or missing bolts/screws.

-- Apply the recommended lubricant to pulleys and rollers.
+✓ Apply the recommended lubricant to the garage door pulleys and rollers.

-Finally, look at the track to make sure it is aligned properly.
+✓ Look at the garage door track to make sure it is aligned properly.

-If you notice that you have broken springs or frayed cables, it is very important that you call a certified technician to make these corrections/repairs.
-These are under heavy tension and can cause serious injury if improperly released.
+If you notice that you have broken springs or frayed cables in your garage door system, it is very important that you call a certified technician to make these corrections/repairs.
+These are under heavy tension and can cause serious injury (or even death) if improperly released.

-2nd Step: Clean Your Garage & Wash Your Doors
+2nd Step: Clean Your Garage & Wash Your Door

-- Wash and rinse your doors.
+✓ Wash and rinse your garage doors.
 Make sure you use a mild detergent and warm water.
 You may want to use special cleaning products if your doors are made of wood.
 When dry, you can apply a high-quality wax to protect the surface finish.

 3rd Step: Get Rid of the Rust

-If you have a metal or vinyl door, you can follow the wash and rust-removal tasks by applying a fresh coat of paint.
-Make sure you paint only when the day is not rainy, windy or too sunny.
+If you have a steel or vinyl garage door, you can follow the wash and rust-removal tasks by applying a fresh coat of paint.
+Make sure you paint only when the day is not rainy, windy, or too sunny.